 On the main floor, two photocopiers are located in the office area, one in the library, and one in counselling.
 On the second floor, one photocopier is in the Humanities Kiosk and one is in Room 229.
 Each staff member logs in to Papercut using their employee ID or email and password.
 Please see the office or library staff for assistance on photocopier use.
 Please inform the office immediately if the photocopiers are not working properly.
-The library photocopier is a colour copier, but the colour option is not available to students or through teacher laptops; if you require colour copying, see Wendy (front office), the library clerk or Alana (library).
+The library photocopier is a colour copier, but the colour option is not available to students or through some teacher laptops; if you require colour copying, see Wendy (front office), Heather (the library clerk) or Alana (Teacher Librarian).